latin-language-toolkit/llt/DEPLOY.md

 # Troubleshooting

-If you get an error about an invalid multibyte sequence when you deploy the war, you probably didn't have the JRUBY_OPTS set right before building the llt gem and war.
+If you get an error about an invalid multibyte sequence when you deploy the war make sure tomcat is set to run with LANG=UTF-8 (e.g. via JAVA_OPTS=-Dfile.encoding=UTF-8)